margru/pybuilder-setup-cfg/README.md

 # PyBuilder setup.cfg plugin

 [PyBuilder](http://pybuilder.github.io/) plugin for getting various information from the setup.cfg file.
+Tested for PyBuilder version 0.11.X.

 ## How to use it